instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

 ## PG in Malviya Nagar: Zone Guide

-PG in Malviya Nagar Delhi is split by a single road.
+PG in Malviya Nagar Delhi, also searched as coliving pg in Malviya Nagar, is split by a single road.
 Shivalik and Geetanjali on one side (premium floors, ₹14,000+), Khirki Extension on the other (budget dense, ₹5,000 onwards).

 - **Shivalik/Geetanjali:** Any listing advertised below ₹10,000 in Shivalik or Geetanjali deserves additional verification because pricing in these pockets is typically much higher.
 - **Khirki Extension:** Where most budget renters land.
 Extremely dense.
 Ventilation can be poor on lower floors.
 Main road properties are more practical for anyone returning late from work.